Video games in China: Initial growth (1980s–2000)

 Consoles were introduced to China in the late 1980s and were primarily imported from Japan.
 However, importing these into China was costly, with a 130% tariff on hardware and games along with value-added taxes.
 Console systems were in high demand, but because of the high costs of importing, only few foreign companies did so.
 This created the video game clone grey market in China – manufacturing of reverse-engineered consoles and games at much lower costs than imported system, even if this required dubious or illegal copyright infringement.
 Outright copyright theft ("piracy") was also rampant in China due to the country's poor intellectual property controls.
 The sales of cloned console hardware and games outpaced that of legitimate imports, and further drove many foreign companies away since they could not compete with this area, such that by the 1990s, most video game systems in China were manufactured there.
-Xiaobawang Company created the first Chinese-produced console; it came with a keyboard and was intended both for gaming and educational purposes.
+Xiaobawang Company created the first Chinese-produced console; later consoles came with a keyboard, or were the keyboard, and were intended both for gaming and educational purposes.
 By the end of 1993, over 60% of secondary school students in Beijing owned a gaming console.
 China also had a small market of legal consoles.
 Sega released the Master System in the late 1980s as the first officially distributed console in China ever, and in the 1990s it continued to distribute newer systems.
 The most popular was Mega Drive, which like Famicom was cloned by local manufacturers.
 Sega was one of the most famous arcade producers alongside Namco in the region.
 Nintendo entered in 1994 with the Game Boy and Super Nintendo through a Hong Kong distributor.
 There was also a market for smaller producers like UMC with Gamate and Super A'Can.

 As home ownership of computers in urban China increased after 1995, the Chinese PC games market grew significantly.

 Console games continued to grow in popularity through the 1990s, which created a broader concern in the media of video game addiction, with terms like "digital heroin" being used to describe video games.
 Even before the 1990s, there had been a broader stance in China that video games created negative effects on those that played them, which only grew during this decade.
 The impact on youth was particularly of concern, as video games were known to detract students from schoolwork, leaving them unprepared to enter China's college system.
-This situation was partially created by China's one-child policy, with sibling-less children having few others to interact with and little to do outside of school.
+This situation was further increased by China's one-child policy, with children having less siblings, few others to interact with, and little to do outside of school.
 The anti-addiction facet also discouraged foreign companies from trying to break into the Chinese market.